SSPkrolik/smtp/README.md

  6. Authentication support which includes the next methods:
    - `PLAIN`
    - `LOGIN`
- 7. `SmtpAttachment` struct that implements attachments via `MailSender.attach()` member function.

 ## TODO

- 1. More authentication methods.
+ * More authentication methods.
- 2. More Dedicated clients for popular mail providers, additional API simplification.
+ * More Dedicated clients for popular mail providers, additional API simplification.
- 3. Unit-tests suite.
+ * Unit-tests suite.
- 4. Asynchronous version (based on fibers?)
+ * Asynchronous version of the library.
+ * Chunking support.

 ## Installation